CryptoverseCC/ethmail.cc/faq.md

 In technical terms it's SMTP/IMAP (http://www.postfix.org/, https://www.dovecot.org/) server with RoundCube (https://roundcube.net/) as a web interface and cryptoauth.io as SSO/Identity provider.

-There are no blockchain complements except for ENS/UnstoppableDomain name resolution.
+There are no blockchain components except for ENS/UnstoppableDomain name resolution.

 In the future ETHMail will implement many more features that depend on smart contracts and other decentralized technologies.